 Baked Turkey Cutlet Parmesan is so quick and easy to prepare, yet so delicious to the taste buds.

 Here’s what I did.

-Stir together bread crumbs, parmesan cheese, thyme, parsley, lemon pepper seasoning, and Kosher salt.
+Stir together bread crumbs, parmesan cheese, thyme, parsley, lemon pepper seasoning, and salt.

 Bake in 350 oven for approximately 1 hour.
 These are thinner than boneless chicken breasts.
 I think they were ready after 45 minutes.

 Baked Turkey Cutlet Parmesan is a quick and easy main dish recipe.
 Almost any side dish goes well with this entree.

 Here’s the recipe.